Keyboard shortcuts

 After that is done, proceed to modify the io module of the simulation so that it works with borrowed V concentration data only, as discussed above.

 You will find that the simulation does not compile at this point.
-This is expected because the run_simulation() and update() function of the simulation library have not been updated yet.
+This is expected because the run_simulation() and update() function of the simulation library have not been updated yet, and the CommandBufferBuilder type alias has not been defined yet either.
 We will fix that in the next chapter, for now just make sure that there is no compilation error originating from a mistake in data.rs or io.rs.

 1. Without losing the benefits of GLSL’s readonly and writeonly qualifiers and introducing new Vulkan concepts like push constants, that is.